Dr. Mitchell Naficy

 How to Get Started at the Gym for Addiction Recovery

-Starting a gym routine in addiction recovery is a powerful way to rebuild physical health, manage stress, and create a sense of structure.
-However, jumping in too fast can lead to burnout or frustration.
-Taking a step-by-step approach ensures that fitness becomes a sustainable and beneficial part of long-term recovery.
+Starting a gym routine in addiction recovery is a powerful way to rebuild health, manage stress, and create structure.
+Taking a step-by-step approach ensures that fitness becomes sustainable.

 Define Your Purpose and Set Realistic Goals